Al-amin07/backend_project_3/README.md

 - **Prettier** - Code formatter for maintaining consistent code style.

 ## Features
-- CRUD operations for car entries
+- User Authentication and Authorization
 - Mongoose schema validation with proper error message
-- Environment variable configuration
+- Blog Management
-- Development and production modes
+- Search and Filtering on Blogs
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: